 - Awning Craftsperson

-In the United States, there were 700 jobs for Fabric Mender in 2016.
+There were about 700 jobs for Fabric Mender in 2016 (in the United States).
 There is little to no growth in job opportunities for Fabric Mender.
-The BLS estimates 100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.

 The states with the most job growth for Fabric Mender are Florida, Georgia, and Illinois.
 Watch out if you plan on working in North Carolina, South Carolina, or Nebraska.
 These states have the worst job growth for this type of profession.